-Paint Layer Condition - Palette - Layer Structure and Pigment Analysis - Sequence of Painting - Brushwork and Handling - 407

-Reflections on Attribution - Style and Brushwork in Comparison to Bruegel the Elder's Original Version

-The Model for the Copies 424

-Key Elements in Bruegel the Elder's Original Painting that are Missing in the Copies - Key Elements Transformed in the Copies - Misinterpretation of Original Motifs - Elements in the Underdrawing of the Original Dropped during Painting but Repeated in the Copies - Colours - Placement of Signature - Pre-conclusion

-Variants among the Copies 428

-Copying Process 433

-The Use of Cartoons - Transfer Process - The Source of the Cartoons

-Conclusion 440

-Case Study 3.
-Copies of the Sermon of St John the Baptist after Pieter Bruegel the Elder 447

-Inscriptions 447

-Painting Supports 450

-Preparatory Layers 452

-Underdrawing 457

-Paint Layer 460

-The Model for the Copies 468

-Copying Process Use of Cartoons and Transfer Process - Partial Correlation with Pieter Bruegel the Elder's Budapest Version 474

-Conclusion 479

-Case Study 4.
-Copies of the Winter Landscape with Bird Trap after Pieter Bruegel the Elder 485

-Inscriptions 485

-Painting Supports 487

-Format - Panel Construction and Tool Marks - Provenance of the Wood and Dating - Branding 40/

-Preparatory Layers 489

-Underdrawing 491

-Paint Layer 495

-The Model for the Copies Bruegel the Elder's Version in the Koninklijke Musea voor Schone Kunsten van België Musées royaux des Beaux-Arts de Belgique - The Case of the Painting in the Former M. A. Hassid Collection 500

-Copying Process Use of a Cartoon and Transfer Process - Two Additional Motifs in the Mayer van den Bergh and Coppée-le Hodey Versions 509

-Brueghel's Competition: Contemporary Copies and Variants Produced by Other Workshops 512

-Excursus: a Late Nineteenth- or Early Twentieth-Century Copy 517

-Conclusion 518
+Paint Layer 407 Condition - Palette - Layer Structure and Pigment Analysis - Sequence of Painting - Brushwork and Handling - Reflections on Attribution - Style and Brushwork in Comparison to Bruegel the Elder's Original Version The Model for the Conjust (0) The Model for the Copies 424 Variants among the Copies Five Variants and a Possible Sub-variant - Motifs Varying According to Group - Dating - Secondary Models - Pre-conclusion 428 Copying Process The Use of Cartoons - Transfer Process - The Source of the Cartoons 433 Conclusion 440 Case Study 3.
+Copies of the Sermon of St John the Baptist after Pieter Bruegel the Elder 447 Inscriptions 447 Painting Supports 450 Format - Panel Construction and Tool Marks - Provenance of the Wood and Dating - Branding - Barbes and Unprepared Lateral Borders ., Preparatory Layers 452 Underdrawing Form and Function - Style and Attribution 457 Paint Layer 460 The Model for the Copies 468 Copying Process Use of Cartoons and Transfer Process - Partial Correlation with Pieter Bruegel the Elder's Budapest Version 474 Conclusion 479 Case Study 4.
+Copies of the Winter Landscape with Bird Trap after Pieter Bruegel the Elder 485 Inscriptions 485 1 Painting Supports 487 Preparatory Layers 489 Underdrawing Form and Function - Attribution 491 Paint Layer Condition - Palette and Paint Layer Structure - Sequence of Painting - Brushwork and Handling - Attribution 495 The Model for the Copies Bruegel the Elder's Version in the Koninklijke Musea voor Schone Kunsten van België Musées royaux des Beaux-Arts de Belgique - The Case of the Painting in the Former M. A. Hassid Collection 500 Copying Process Use of a Cartoon and Transfer Process - Two Additional Motifs in the Mayer van den Bergh and Coppée-le Hodey Versions 509 Brueghel's Competition: Contemporary Copies and Variants Produced by Other Workshops 512 Excursus: a Late Nineteenth- or Early Twentieth-Century Copy 517 Conclusion 518